mihonapp/website/website/src/docs/faq/storage.md

 Mihon manages several things within a selected storage location, including automatic backups, chapter downloads, and the Local source.

 ::: tip Selecting a storage location
-When choosing a storage location for your "Mihon" folder, keep the following in mind:
+Keep the following in mind when setting up your Storage location:
-* Create a "Mihon" folder at the top-level of your Internal Storage or External Storage (ex. **/Internal Storage/Mihon/**).
+* Create a "Mihon" folder at the top-level of your storage (ex. `/Internal Storage/Mihon/`).
-* **Do not** use your device's "Documents" or "Downloads" folder as your storage location, these system folders restrict & cause issues when Mihon tries to access them.
+* **Do not** use your device's "Documents" or "Downloads" folder as your storage location, system folders restrict & cause issues when Mihon tries to access them.
+* When selecting your storage location during the setup process, give access to the "Mihon" folder, not the folders within.
 :::

 The following illustrates the folder structure: